daffaputra09/calculator-model-menu/README.md

 ```
 user just need to input number of menu, example `1` for penjumlahan (addition).

-after choice menu, user can input the first number, Example `Angka Pertama: 18`
+After choice menu, user can input the first number, Example `Angka Pertama: 18`
-after input first number, user must input the second number, Example `Angka Kedua: 9`
+After input first number, user must input the second number, Example `Angka Kedua: 9`

   User can type `Enter` to see the result
-  Now user's console will be like this:
+  Now, user's console will be like this:
   ```
   Menu:
 1. Penjumlahan